kube-academy/onboarding/CONTRIBUTING.md

 When someone submits a course for development, we will identify whether the course is better suited for one format or the other.

 #### Courses

+When creating a course,
 Course:
+- An introduction that summarizes the lecture.
-- A course is comprised of 1 or more Lessons (excluding Intro/Summary Lecture)
+- A course is comprised of one or more lessons
 - A couse may optionally include a Lab
 - A course must have an Intro Lecture
 - A course must have an Summary Lecture